About Michael Booth

 The Meaning of Rice: Further Tales From the Belly of Japan.
 Shortlisted for the British Guild of Food Writers’ Book of the Year; The André Simon Prize; and The Fortnum and Mason’s Food Book of the Year.

 The Almost Nearly Perfect People, Winner: 2016 British Guild of Travel Writers’ Book of the Year; BBC Radio 4 Book of the Week.
-Currently being translated into numerous languages.
+Available in translation.

 Eat Pray Eat, 2010, nominated for British Travel Press Book of the Year.